LizardByte/Sunshine/docs/app_examples.md

 |-----------|--------------------------------------------------------------------------------------------------------------------------------------|
 | Do        | @code{}sh -c "kscreen-doctor output.HDMI-A-1.mode.${SUNSHINE_CLIENT_WIDTH}x${SUNSHINE_CLIENT_HEIGHT}@${SUNSHINE_CLIENT_FPS}"@endcode |
 | Undo      | @code{}kscreen-doctor output.HDMI-A-1.mode.3840x2160@120@endcode                                                                     |
+@attention{The names of your displays will differ between X11 and Wayland.
+Be sure to use the correct name, depending on your session manager.

+(e.g. on X11, the monitor may be called HDMI-A-0, but on Wayland, it may be called "HDMI-A-1")

+}

+@hint{Replace "HDMI-A-1 with the display name of the monitor you would like to use for moonlight.

+You can list the monitors available to you with `kscreen-doctor -o`

+These will also give you the supported display properites for each monitor.
+You can select them either with by hardoding them their corresponding number
+(e.g. `kscreen-doctor output.HDMI-A1.mode.0` or usuing the above "do" command to fetch the resolution requested by your moonlight client
+(which has a chance of not being supported by your monitor).
+}
 ###### NVIDIA

 | Prep Step | Command                                                                                                     |